jlento/presentations/_slides/Ambassadors/HPCDM.md

 No single storage is at the same time fast, cheap, large capacity, long lifetime, broadly accessible, etc.

-Old saying that supercomputers transfer a compute bound problem into a I/O problem is more true now than ever.
+Old saying that supercomputers transfer a compute bound problem into an I/O problem is more true now than ever.
 Still, the data management in many projects looks like an afterthought.